 As a pioneer in the desktop publishing industry, an original contributor to some of the first online publications, an early adopter of social media and an award-winning content curator, Kathy has been a leader in the digital media revolution.
 Her full-service digital media agency provides creative original content and dynamic curated content that will enhance your presence on the web, mobile devices and the movie screen.

-2019: Silver Award Winner, Top 250 Independent Documentaries of 2019: Spotlight Documentary Film Awards
+2019: Silver Award Winner, Top 250 Independent Documentaries of 2019: "Uncle Frank's House", Spotlight Documentary Film Awards

 2019: Gold Award, Best Short Documentary (July 2019), Mindfield Film Festival, Albuquerque